-- use holding tanks where fitted and empty at a pump-out station or more than 3 miles offshore - in the bilges use oil collection pads and dispose properly ashore - use environmentally-friendly cleaning products suitable for the marine environment - retain garbage on board for recycling or disposal ashore except on a long voyage when biodegradable waste may be discharged overboard - avoid the use of 2-stroke engines (except advanced models with pollution control) - use solar, water power or wind charging when appropriate - use shore toilets when in port - observe IMO guidelines on biofouling
+- use holding tanks where fitted and empty at a pump-out station or more than 3 miles offshore - in the bilges use oil collection pads and dispose properly ashore - use environmentally-friendly cleaning products suitable for the marine environment - retain garbage on board for recycling or disposal ashore except on a long voyage when biodegradable waste may be discharged overboard - avoid the use of 2-stroke engines (except advanced models with pollution control) - use shore toilets when in port - observe IMO guidelines on biofouling - use solar, water power or wind charging when appropriate - encourage new offshore racing yachts (OSR Cat 0, 1 & 2) constructed after 2022, to produce at least 20% of their power requirements using renewable energy sources whilst racing

-Published by World Sailing Limited. © ORC Ltd. 2002, amendments 2003-2017 © World Sailing Limited Revision December 2017
+Published by World Sailing Limited. © ORC Ltd. 2002, amendments 2003-2020 © World Sailing Limited Revision December 2020